Monday, July 30, 2018

 Irmos.
 After crossing the sea as if it were dry ground and escaping the wickedness of Egypt, the Israelite cried out: Let us sing to our redeemer and God.

-All-blessed Raphael, holy Nicholas and Irene, as you come together with the divine choirs of martyrs, beseech God to rescue us from afflictions of various kinds.
+Wholly blessed Raphael, holy Nicholas and Irene, as you are in the company of the divine choirs of martyrs, entreat God to deliver us from afflictions of various kinds.

-When your divine body appeared from the recesses of the earth, you hallowed the pious.
+When your holy body appeared from the recesses of the earth, it hallowed the pious.
 But, wonder-worker Raphael, give us sanctification and deliverance.

-Your bones have appeared as noetic flowers, the mystical grace of which, O Nicholas, together with Irene, drives away the stench of afflictions.
+Your bones have appeared as spiritual flowers, the mystical grace of which, O Nicholas, together with Irene, drives away the stench of afflictions.

 Fountain of divine compassion, pour forth for me, O Virgin, the sweetness of salvation.
-Eradicate the bitterness of my soul, which the multitude of my passions has instilled into it.
+Dissolve the bitterness of my soul, which the multitude of my passions has instilled into it.

 ODE III